-Do not operate or allow anyone else to operate this equipment until such information has been reviewed.
-Review this information, annually, before the season start-up.
+Do not operate, or allow anyone else to operate this equipment until this document has been read.
+Review this information annually, before the season start-up.

-Make these periodic reviews of SAFETY and OPERATION a standard practice for all of your equipment.
+Make periodic reviews of SAFETY and OPERATION a standard practice for all of your equipment.